pentora-ai/pentora/docs/docs/concepts/modules.md

 # Module System

-Modules are the building blocks of Pentora scans.
+Modules are the building blocks of Vulntor scans.
 Each module performs a specific function within the scan pipeline and can be composed via the DAG engine to create custom workflows.

 ## What is a Module?